 It was extremely hard then to narrow our list down to a top ten.
-Booze-free haven Redemption, the PETA-approved vegan menu at Michelin starred Pollen Street Social and alchemy-loving, vegan junk food-pioneering Genesis, missed the top spots by a whisker, but are well worth your time should you be near.
+Booze-free haven Redemption and alchemy-loving, vegan junk food-pioneering Genesis, missed the top spots by a whisker, but are well worth your time should you be near.

 When it comes to ambience and environmental ethos though, not to mention the sheer quality of their vegan offerings, this list of the ten best vegan restaurants in London can’t be beat.
 Chickpea omelette with tempeh bacon, marinated carrot and zero waste kraut, you say?

 The 10 Best Vegan Restaurants In London

 Best for: Classic and traditional veg-based fare since the 80’s